m3dwards/longmynd.org/content/learn/schools-tandems.md

       L﻿eavesley Aviation operates predominantly on LMSC sites.

       Leavesley Aviation is run by Mark Leavesley.
-As well as paraglider training, Mark also offers tandem paragliding flights.
+As well as paraglider training, Mark also offers tandem paragliding flights, CP Plus and 1 on 1 fly guiding.

-      For more information, see:  [www.leavesleyaviation.com](http://www.leavesleyaviation.com/)
+      For more information see:  [www.leavesleyaviation.com](http://www.leavesleyaviation.com/) and [https://www.youtube.com/@leavesleyaviation](https://www.youtube.com/@leavesleyaviation).
   - title: Evolution Paramotoring & Paragliding
     description: >
       Evolution is run by Dave Manning, offering full beginner courses in